VirSabando/MolecularEmbeddings/README.md

 # UnMolEmb

-Official repository for "Molecular embedding representations in QSAR modeling: does it make a difference?", authored by María Virginia Sabando, Axel J. Soto, Ignacio Ponzoni and Evangelos E. Milios (2020)
+Official site for "Using Molecular Embeddings in QSAR modeling: Does it Make a Difference?", authored by María Virginia Sabando, Ignacio Ponzoni, Evangelos E. Milios and Axel J. Soto (2021)

-(repository under construction)
+Please find all source code, trained models and datasets [in this link](https://csunseduar-my.sharepoint.com/:f:/g/personal/virginia_sabando_cs_uns_edu_ar/EjUkG4X2A31EgJ0Aj0EjveYBMcooO8mKIpQoHquoQtdUhw)